 Nearly all newly acquired syphilis infections occur through sexual transmission, except for cases resulting from vertical transmission.
-Syphilis infection is characterized by several clinical stages and varying periods of infectivity and can affect any tissue or vascular organ.6 Syphilis is transmissible during early stages (primary and secondary syphilis), requires exposure to open lesions with organisms present or contact of infected secretions with almost any tissue.
+Syphilis infection is characterized by several clinical stages and varying periods of infectivity and can affect any tissue or vascular organ.6 Syphilis is transmissible during early stages (primary and secondary syphilis), and requires exposure to open lesions with organisms present or contact of infected secretions with almost any tissue.
 The efficiency of transmission, or average risk of infection per exposure,9 ranges from 15.9 to 30.3 percent based on reports of partner transmission from patients with untreated early syphilis.^{10,11} Vertical transmission can occur during any stage.
-Syphilis infection is associated with HIV infection and increases risks for acquiring or spreading the HIV virus if exposed.8 The presence of syphilis infection in HIV infected individuals increases HIV viral load and decreases CD4 cell count, consequently increasing the risk of HIV transmission.12-14
+Syphilis infection is associated with HIV infection and increases risks for acquiring or spreading the HIV virus if exposed.8 The presence of syphilis infection in persons living with HIV increases HIV viral load and decreases CD4 cell count, consequently increasing the risk of HIV transmission.12-14

 Specific population subgroups are disproportionally affected by syphilis infection.
 Studies describing prevalence rates for these groups are summarized under Contextual Question 1 in the Results section.
-The estimated total direct cost for treating adults with syphilis in the United States in 2010 was \$39.3 million (range \$19.6 to 58.9 million).15
+The estimated total direct costs of treating adults with syphilis in the United States in 2010 was \$39.3 million (range, \$19.6 to \$58.9 million).15 infection, current HIV infection, and having more than four sex partners in the preceding year.^{16,17} In addition, increased prevalence rates have been associated with several sociodemographic groups.
+These include MSM, young adult men, sex workers, adults in correctional facilities, and individuals who are of black race or live in metropolitan areas, particularly in southern and western States.19-21 Studies describing prevalence rates for these groups are summarized under Contextual Question 1 in the Results section.